WebOfTrust/keri/docs/Q-and-A.md

 ## *Q: What problem is KERI solving?
 How?
 And why can't it be solved by other solutions?

 KERI solves the problem of **secure attribution to identifiers**.
-By using self-certifying identifiers (`SCI`s) and ambient availability of verifiable Key Event Logs (`KEL`) that prove authoritive control over identifiers' private keys.
-It can't be solved by onther solutions known so far because those solution have not managed to span identifier interoperability over the internet and function all the same as an overlay.
+By using self-certifying identifiers (`SCI`s) and ambient availability of verifiable Key Event Logs (`KEL`) that prove authoritative control over identifiers' private keys.
+It can't be solved by other solutions known so far because those solution have not managed to span identifier interoperability over the internet and function all the same as an overlay.
 *(@henkvancann)*
 <img src="../images/sci-muggles.png" alt="self-certifying identifiers" border="0" width="400">
 <img src="../images/key-event-log-muggles.png" alt="key event log" border="0" width="400">